wpswings/track-orders-for-woocommerce/README.txt

 == Description ==

-Track Orders for WooCommerce is the best [**WooCommerce shipment tracking plugin**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) you’ll ever need.
+📦 Track Orders for WooCommerce is the best [**WooCommerce shipment tracking plugin**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.

-**📦 Go beyond WooCommerce Shipment tracking and streamlines WooCommerce fulfillment, order fulfillment, reducing inquiries, and boosting customer satisfaction.**

 It lets you optimize the custom WooCommerce shipping module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.